nikhibdg/Abstractive-Text-Summarization-using-Seq2Seq-RNN/README.md

 ### Ankur

-### Instructions:
+## Instructions:

-Please look at this [file](https://github.com/nikhibdg/Abstractive-Text-Summarization-using-Seq2Seq-RNN/blob/master/Dataset/create_word_vectors.md) file for details on converting text into word2vec (Glove vectors) and conversely from vec2word.
+Please look at this [file](https://github.com/nikhibdg/Abstractive-Text-Summarization-using-Seq2Seq-RNN/blob/master/Dataset/create_word_vectors.md) for details on converting text into word2vec (Glove vectors) and conversely from vec2word.